hoxell/hoxovic.github.io/_posts/2021-02-02-python-singleton.md

 ```

-If you want to get some more details about this, check out this excellent [post](https://eli.thegreenplace.net/2012/04/16/python-object-creation-sequence) or [this](https://realpython.com/python-metaclasses/#defining-a-class-dynamically) higher-level explanation of metaclasses and class instantiation sequence.

 # Conclusion
+This has only scratched the surface of the object instantiation in Python(3), but if you want to get some more details about this, check out this detailed [post](https://eli.thegreenplace.net/2012/04/16/python-object-creation-sequence) or [this](https://realpython.com/python-metaclasses/#defining-a-class-dynamically) higher-level explanation of metaclasses and class instantiation sequence.

-If there's one thing you should remember from all this, it's that in Python 3 objects are created in the `__new__` method.
-Thus, if you want to avoid creating unnecessary objects or need to manage which object is given/returned to a consumer of your class, this is typically where you should start looking.
+That said, one doesn't have to dig too deep into the magic Python methods to be able to implement this simple pattern and if there's one thing you should remember from all this, it's that in Python 3, objects are created in the `__new__` method.
+Thus, if you want to avoid creating unnecessary objects, need to customize object creation or need to manage which object is given/returned to a consumer of your class, `__new__` and `__call__` is where you should start looking.